 We are now in a position to calculate the final target polarization and the uncertainty on the value.
 Tables 7 and 8 provide the data for Fe and Ni respectively.
 The values for magnetization and polarization are calculated for applied magnetic fields of 4 T and 2 T for Fe and Ni foils respectively.
-In the calculation of target polarization by deBever et al. [3], the magnetic moment of an electron is assumed to be 1 μ_B , which is an approximation valid in the limit that $g_S = 2$ since $\mu_e = \frac{g_S}{2}\mu_B$.
-Thus the magnetic moment of an electron is approximately 1.00116 μ_B and this approximation introduces an error at the 0.1% level.
+In the calculation of target polarization by deBever et al. [3], the spin of an electron is assumed to be 1 μ_B .
+This is an approximation valid in the limit that $g_S = 2$ and introduces an error at the 0.1% level.
+The calculation is as follows: